Faculty Senate Bylaws (view as PDF File)

 - Carry the University mace at all official functions.

-- Receive three hours released time from teaching in the fall and spring semesters.
+- Be alotted three hours re-assignment time from teaching in the fall and spring semesters.

-- Appoint, in case of the death of a current or previous faculty member, an individual to contact the family and arrange for a campus memorial service should the family desire it.
+- Confirm, in case of the death of a current or previous faculty member, an individual to contact the family and arrange for a campus memorial service should the family desire it.